Solenoid Valve

 Direct-acting

-In a direct-acting 2/2-way valve, the plunger (core) directly blocks or opens the valve orifice.
-When no power is applied, a spring holds the plunger down, sealing the orifice and stopping flow.
-When the coil is energized, the magnetic field pulls the plunger upward, overcoming the spring and lifting the seal, allowing fluid to pass through.
-There's no need for a pressure differential—this valve type operates independently of system pressure.
+In a direct-acting 2/2-way solenoid valve, the plunger directly opens or closes the orifice.
+When unpowered, a spring pushes the plunger down to seal the opening and stop flow.
+When the coil is energized, it creates a magnetic field that pulls the plunger upward, lifting the seal and allowing fluid to pass through.
+This action does not rely on pressure, so the valve operates immediately, even at zero pressure.

 -